charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 indef_obj

-In clprolf, you can use traditional objects and classes, with the kind of objects named "indef_obj" (as INDEFinite OBJect).
+In clprolf, you can use traditional objects and classes, with "indef_obj" (as INDEFinite OBJect).
-So, if you don't want to give a role to a class, you can do it in clprolf, by giving the indefinite object role.
+So, if you don't want to give a role to a class, you give the indefinite object role.
-In the framework, simply use no annotation for the class, there are no equivalent annotation.
+In the framework, simply use no annotation for the class.
-This role allows to keep free to choose, or not, a role.
 By doing this, inheritance is not checked for that type.

 compat_interf (or @Compat_interf in the framework)

 In clprolf, this is not mandatory to use the interface roles.
-We can write "compat_interf" (compatibility interface), in case where we don't desire to choose a kind of interface.
+We can write "compat_interf" (compatibility interface).
 If we use that, there would be not compiler checks about this interface when used.
-In the framework, just use no annotation for the interface, there are no such keyword.
+In the framework, just use no annotation for the interface.
 This keyword allows to use traditional java interfaces (or of another underlying language), if needed or wanted.
 In theory, there is no need for this, but people could like it for some reasons.

 No clprolf annotations mandatory in the framework, except for @Forced_inh, @Forced_int_inh